 Tropical Regions in Hawaii

-Hawaii serves as a prime area for the cane spider, where it prospers in the islands’ tropical climate.
+Hawaii is a prime area for the cane spider, which prospers in the islands’ tropical climate.
 Within these tropical regions, the spiders often establish themselves in forests and sugar cane fields.
-Here, they seek refuge under bark and other natural debris, affording them protection and ample hunting grounds.
+Here, they seek refuge under bark and other natural debris, which affords them protection and ample hunting grounds.

 Habitats Beyond Hawaii

-Beyond Hawaii, the cane spider is found in numerous subtropical and tropical locales globally.
-These arachnids are well-suited to life in warm environments, making their presence known from the Caribbean to parts of Southeast Asia and Australia.
+Beyond Hawaii, the cane spider is found globally in numerous subtropical and tropical locales.
+These arachnids are well-suited to life in warm environments, making their presence known from the Caribbean to Southeast Asia and Australia.
 Their tolerance for humidity and heat enables them to thrive in these various regions, yet they remain intrinsically linked to habitats that mirror their original ecosystem.

 Adaptation to Human Environments

-Adaptability is a hallmark of the cane spider, as it frequently ventures indoors.
+The cane spider’s adaptability is a hallmark of its frequent indoor ventures.
 Populating human dwellings, these spiders can be spotted in cracks along walls and other concealed spots.
 This behavior is a testament to their versatility in seeking out environments that provide safety and resources, even within human-occupied spaces.

 Behavior and Lifespan